 Monge matrices occur in several dynamic programming problems, in particular related to sequence alignment.
-We denote by S, S' and T strings of size m, m' and n respectively; by S the alphabet of size σ ; by S[i] the symbol at position i, assuming that positions start at 0; by S. S' concatenation; by S = S[..i-1].S[i..j].S[j+1..] respectively a prefix, a substring and a suffix; note that S[i..j], with j < i, denotes the empty string; a subsequence of S is obtained by deleting zero or more letters; a Longest Common Subsequence LCS(S, S) is a largest subsequence that can be obtained from both strings S and S. Consider the following example S = S and S' = S a general alignment ALIGN(S, T) the scores can have arbitrary real values.
+We denote by S, S' and T strings of size m, m' and n respectively; by $\Sigma$ the alphabet of size $\sigma$ ; by S[i] the symbol at position i, assuming that positions start at 0; by S.S' concatenation; by S = S[..i - 1].S[i + 1..] respectively a prefix, a substring and a suffix; note that S[i..j], with j < i, denotes the empty string; a subsequence of S is obtained by deleting zero or more letters; a Longest Common Subsequence LCS(S, T) is a largest subsequence that can be obtained from both strings S and T. Consider the following example S = ba, S' = ab and T = baba, where m = m' = 2 and n = 4.
+In this example LCS(S, T) = ba, LCS(S', T) = ab and LCS(S,S', T) = bab.

+The size of LCS(S, T) can be computed as a highest-scoring path in a DAG.
+The DAG is a grid of horizontal and vertical edges with score 0, it contains diagonal edges, with score 1, for every pair of matching characters between the strings.
+For a general alignment ALIGN(S, T) the scores can have arbitrary real values.
 Moreover the scores do not have to be unique for a type of edge, i.e., all the edges can have different values.
 In bioinformatic applications, alignments that are computed with PAM [27] matrices usually have scores that are letter dependent, i.e., the scores associated with an edge usually depend on the letters that are associated with that edge.
 A general alignment DAG for strings "abcabc" and "aabbcc", that uses the PAM scoring is shown in Fig. 8, for this alignment we are assuming the following correspondences to amino acids: 'a' to Alanine; 'b' to Asparagine or Aspartic acid; 'c' to Cysteine.
 An even more regular type of alignment, but less regular than LCS is the Weighted Longest Common Subsequence (WLCS).
 In this variant the weights of the edges depend on the type of edge, horizontal, vertical, diagonal match or diagonal mismatch.
 Fig. 9 shows an WLCS alignment DAG.